TaatiTeam/gait_features_from_pose/README.md

 ```
 dataset_name = "CUSTOM";
 ```
-*Note: you will also need to make the appropriate changes to getWalkAndPatientID in the PosetrackerConfigs class to specify how your input CSV files are named*
+*Note: you will also need to make the appropriate changes to getWalkAndPatientID in the PosetrackerConfigs class to specify how your input CSV files are named and how any dataset-specific parameters should be set.*

-Next, specify the location of the joint trajectories you would like to process.
-Note that this should be saved in the **`out_path`** variable (not the `in_path` - this will be used in a future update of this library for processing raw output from the pose-estimation libraries)
+Next, specify the location of the data you would like to process:
+- If you are processing raw data and will be doing trajectory joining and lateral flip correction, specify the input path in the `in_path` variable.
+- If you already have preprocessed joint trajectories, specify the input path to them using the `out_path` variable.

 ```
 out_path = "sample_data/";   % Change out_path to the input location of your joint trajectories.
 Note that they should be placed in a subfolder called `FINAL_trajectories`.
 ```

 Next, specify the name(s) of the pose-estimation libraries you would like to process.
 Currently only OpenPose, AlphaPose, and Detectron have been used and tested, but you can add additional detectors here if needed.

 ```
 configs.detectors = {'alphapose', 'openpose', 'detectron'};  % TODO: change this as needed
 ```